uaraven/ansie/readme.md

-# ANSI - Go library for ANSI colours in terminal
+# ANSIe - Go library for ANSI colours in terminal

 This library API is inspired by [jansi library](https://github.com/fusesource/jansi).